Faraday cages are enclosures that shield against the entry or escape of electromagnetic fields.

 British scientist Michael Faraday invented the Faraday cage in the 19th century.

-He did this by building on the work from Benjamin Franklin.
+He did this by building on the work of Benjamin Franklin.

 In 1755, Franklin realized that if he lowered a cork ball on a silk thread into a metal can with an electric charge running through it, then it was not electrified when lowered to the bottom of the can.